In-depth analysis: YEEZY Boost 350 V2

 Instead of a suede or leather design, the

 YEEZY available to everyone.
-It took some time to start delivering on that promise.
-With a retail price of €200, the 350 was cheaper than the YEEZY 750 .
-But they were still largely inaccessible to most buyers.
-The original colorways were all released in limited quantities and the huge hype around the first 350 sent resale prices into the stratosphere.
+It took a while to start delivering on that promise.
+At €200 retail, the 350 was cheaper than the YEEZY 750.
+But it was still largely inaccessible to most buyers.
+The original colorways were all released in limited quantities, and the enormous hype surrounding the first 350 sent resale prices skyrocketing.

 Then, in the fall of 2016, the